Ankit0207/academic-kickstart-new/content/project/Mobility-Impact-on-Covid19/index.md

 ---
-title: Mobility Impact on Covid19 Visualization in Tableau
+title: Mobility Impact on the new Covid19 cases Visualization in Tableau
 summary: Created an interactive dashboard that visualized the impact of mobility in different areas on the new covid19 cases.
 Proven the results both visually in Tableau and statistically using a Linear regression model showing that the mobility in parks is causing high number of new cases.
 tags:
 - ML